After a few days of living in a hospital bed it becomes a bit like a tent.

 It was on the second morning of my admission – two nights in – when I realised I was lying in a space very similar to a space I have regularly and with great pleasure occupied for over forty years.

 Under extreme circumstances a tent becomes a place of haven and recovery, from which to gather warmth and fortitude for the next day’s traveling; under more benign conditions it becomes simply a temporary shelter against the elements; in good weather it becomes a veranda along any vista within which it is pitched.
-My many assorted tents have been pitched over the last forty years in more locations than I can remember – and not only in Scotland – in the Rockies and all over continental Europe too.
+My many tents have been pitched over the last forty years in more locations than I can remember – and not only in Scotland – in the Canadian Rockies, the US Cascades and all over continental Europe too.
 Despite the unique location of each pitch, the different circumstances and conditions, the motivations for being there, each gave new succour for the night.

 I suppose I should be grateful to the Dutch urologist who told me with such apparent glee, and in no uncertain terms, that even if I took the medication I would be dead within three years.
 It would be so much better for my health not to be angry with him, not to be haunted still by his words, no longer to give them any more importance than any others.
 After all, what he told me turned out to be wrong.
 Spectacularly wrong!